-Let’s Get Real Episode 6: Effective Workplace Strategy Planning
+Let’s Get Real Ep 6: Effective Workplace Strategy Planning

 Discussions on the Workplace and Corporate Real Estate Podcast

 Some of the highlights of the show include:

 - Aligning workplace strategy decisions to corporate strategy

 - Will the future office be empty?

 - Balance of power shifting to the employee

 - Slow down the decision-making process

 Hey everyone, welcome to Let’s Get Real with Sandra and Friends, a workplace consortium podcast brought to you by Relogix.
 I’m excited to be sharing conversational musings about current events and how we envision the ever-changing world of work.
 I’m Sandra Panara, Director of Workplace Insights at Relogix.
 With 25 years of hands-on experience, I help value engineer global workplace portfolios and employee experiences by aligning workplace analytics with corporate real estate needs.

 Have any questions, comments, or suggestions for future podcasts?
 Please drop me a line at [email protected].